 Bach at Noon | November 8

-We are so excited to be back in Bethlehem at Central Moravian Church!
-Join us for Bach at Noon on November 8th, 2022.
-This performance will be conducted by our new Artistic Director and Conductor, Christopher Jackson.
+Join us for a very special Bach at Noon on November 8th, 2022.
+Our guests soloists will present a concert on period instruments, conducted by Artistic Director and Conductor, Christopher Jackson.

 Want to stay in-the-know?

 Subscribe to our newsletter to get concert announcements, Choir and Bel Canto news, updates about our Festival and guest artists, special offers and more.
 Simply fill out the form and you’ll get regular updates about The Bach Choir of Bethlehem delivered straight to your inbox!

 —The Morning Call, May 2018